 First, let’s address the elephant in the room.

 YOU.
 ARE.
 NOT.
 ONE.
 OF.
 THE.
 GUYS.
-I know that I am stating the obvious, but you are entering into a white male-dominated profession.
-And the most crucial piece of advice that I can give you is to remain true to yourself, be you, embrace being different, and never compromise who you are to try and fit in.
+I know that I am stating the obvious, but you are entering into a male-dominated profession.
+And the most crucial piece of advice that I can give you is to remain true to yourself, be you, embrace being different, and never compromise who you are to fit in.
 You are on the job because you offer the world, your community, and your organization a unique and diverse skillset.

 Second, you are not going to be as strong as some of the guys.

 You will have to learn to use your body to complete the same tasks that seem to come quickly for some of the guys.
 Work with a purpose and train to become efficient at the skills required of your job.
 When the public or your fellow firefighters question you about your ability, let your actions speak for you.

 Remain fit and take care of yourself mentally, physically, and spiritually.
 You have a long career ahead of you, and you need to take care of your body, eat well, lift heavy, splurge on the massages, do yoga, and cut back on the alcohol.
 Start building your tribe of trusted confidants that you can empty your cup to when it fills up.